avinal/avinal.github.io/static/content/posts/gsoc/my-gsoc-proposal.md

 ---
-title: "New Build System and improving CI/CD workflow"
-date: 2023-03-30 21:14
-tags: [gsoc, fossology, proposal]
 category: gsoc
+date: 2023-03-30T21:14:00
 description: It has been 2 years since I was a Google Summer of Code Student.
 It was an outstanding opportunity and I really enjoyed working on the project.
 Not only that, but it added numerous skills to my resume and polished many others.
 Today I want to make my proposal public, that helped me get selected.
-image: "/images/panda-engineer.webp"
+image: /images/panda-engineer.webp
+tags:
+- gsoc
+- fossology
+- proposal
+title: New Build System and improving CI/CD workflow
 ---

 It has been 2 years since I was a Google Summer of Code Student.
 It was an outstanding opportunity and I really enjoyed working on the project.
 Not only that, but it added numerous skills to my resume and polished many others.
 Today I want to make my proposal public, that helped me get selected.